Mind-Wave

 Mind-Wave is a fictional character appearing in American comic books published by Marvel Comics.
+He is a supervillain who wields psionic powers that has fought Daredevil on occasion.

 In 2019, Benjamin Walker portrayed Erik Gelden in the third season of the TV series Jessica Jones set in the Marvel Cinematic Universe.

 Publication history

 Mind-Wave first appeared in Daredevil #133 (May 1976), and was created by Marv Wolfman, Bob Brown and Jim Mooney.
 The character subsequently appears in Captain America #319 (July 1986), in which he was killed by the Scourge of the Underworld.
+Mind-Wave's real name of Erik Gelden was revealed in Official Handbook of the Marvel Universe A to Z Hardcover Vol. 10 when he was listed under Scourge of the Underworld's entry.

 Fictional character biography

 Erik Gelden

-Mind-Wave was a megalomaniac criminal possessing mental abilities heightened by his own inventions.
+Erik Geldon, A.K.A.
+Mind-Wave, was a megalomaniac criminal possessing mental abilities heightened by his own inventions.
 He robbed banks in Europe and America until stopped by Daredevil and Uri Geller.
 At the time he utilized his 'Think Tank', capable of firing various weapons.

 Mind-Wave's mental abilities failed to warn him about the Scourge of the Underworld, who killed him in the "Bar With No Name" massacre.

 Mind-Wave was later among the 18 criminals, all murdered by the Scourge, to be resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
 Mirage disguises himself, Mind-Wave, and some of the other criminals as a team of Avengers trying to kill the Punisher.
 After the Punisher uncovers the ruse, he captures Mirage, kills Mind-Wave with a grenade, and leaves him with a grenade as a booby trap for the other criminals to find.